Bruno-Eijs/UnboxLetters/README.md

 **Note:** This is not an ideal word list for this purpose.
 It contains many words that are not accepted by the Letter Boxed game.

 You can use your own word list by replacing `data/word-list.txt` with a text file with the same name.
+The text should be in
+- single byte character encoding
+- all-caps, and
-The text should by in ASCII encoding and the formatting should be as follows: Words should be in all-caps and separated by a LF character.
+- separated by a LF character.
 Lastly it should be noted that `MAX_WORD_LENGTH` is set in `src/box.h` to `40` but can be modified to the necessary value in case the word list contains longer words.